canonical/snapd/CONTRIBUTING.md

 Feel free to [rebase][github-rebase], rework commits, and [force push][git-force] to your branch while a PR is waiting for its first review.

-However, iff you are still making significant changes during this waiting phase, it's a good idea to keep the PR as a [draft][github-draft].
+However, if you are still making significant changes during this waiting phase, it's a good idea to keep the PR as a [draft][github-draft].
 This stops reviewers from looking at code you may not be confident about.
 Set the PR as "Ready for review" when you do feel confident.